 Vesna Vulovic survived a plane crash.
-Her name got registered in the Guinness book of world records for surviving a fall from 10 km. without a parachute but strangely she doesn’t have any memories of the accident.
+All the passengers in the plane died, but she survived the fall from 10 km.
+But, strangely she doesn’t have any memories of the accident.

 Vesna Vulovic’s plane crash

-Vesna Vulovic, a Serbian flight attendant, born on 3 January 1950 holds the Guinness world record for surviving the highest fall without a parachute.
-The JAT Flight 367 going from Stockholm to Zagreb was at an altitude of 10,160 m (33,330 ft) on 26 January 1972 when a briefcase bomb exploded in the baggage compartment.
-It crashed in the then Czechoslovakia & out of 28 persons on board, including passengers & crew, she was the sole survivor.
+Vesna Vulovic, born January3, 1950, a Serbian flight attendant, holds the Guinness world record for surviving the highest fall without a parachute.
+On 26 January 1972, the JAT Flight 367 was on it’s way from Stockholm to Zagreb at an altitude of 10,160 m (33,330 ft).
+A briefcase bomb exploded in the baggage compartment and the plane crashed in the then Czechoslovakia.
+Out of 28 persons on board, including passengers & crew, she was the sole survivor.

-She was somehow pinned to the back of the plane and fell to the earth, in heavy snow.
+She somehow pinned to the back of the plane and fell to the earth, in heavy snow.
 She remained in the tail of the plane which was undamaged to some extent.
-The fuselage tumbled through pine branches and into a thick coating of snow, softening the impact and cushioning its descent down the hill.
-Vulovic was rescued by a woodsman who followed her screams in the dark forest.
+The fuselage tumbled through pine branches and into a thick coating of snow.
+It softened the impact, and cushioning its descent down the hill.
+A woodsman on hearing Vulovic’s screams in the dark forest rescued her.

-She was rushed to hospital where she fell into a coma for 10 days and underwent treatment for several months.
-She suffered a fractured skull, broken vertebrae, legs & ribs, and a fractured pelvis.
+She was rushed to hospital where she fell into a coma for 10 days.
+She underwent treatment for months for a fractured skull, broken vertebrae, legs & ribs, and a fractured pelvis.
 The injuries resulted in her being temporarily paralyzed from the waist down.
 She made an almost complete recovery but continued to walk with a limp.

 Why did Vulovic have no memory of the accident?

-A severe blow to the head which fractured the skull, led her into Anterograde amnesia as she had no memories of the accident.
-In this form of amnesia, the mind doesn’t form any memories for some time so the individual doesn’t remember anything about that period.
-The memories of the earlier period remain intact and after recovering from the effect of that blow, the mind again starts forming memories.
+Later, she had no memories of the accident.
+A severe blow to the head which fractured the skull, led her into Anterograde amnesia.
+In this form of amnesia, the mind doesn’t form any memories for that time.
+So, the patient doesn’t remember anything about that period, however, the memories of the earlier period remain intact.
+And after recovery, the mind again starts forming memories.
 It is a very rare condition, despite being a popular theme for movies and books.

-Vulovic had no memory of the incident and had no qualms about flying even later.
-Despite her willingness to resume work as a flight attendant, Jat Airways (JAT) gave her a desk job, negotiating freight contracts.
+As, Vulovic had no memory of the incident, she had no qualms about flying even later.
+Despite her willingness to resume work as a flight attendant, the airlines (JAT) gave her a desk job, of negotiating freight contracts.
 The airline’s view was that her presence on flights would attract too much publicity.
-The airline was even criticized for not allowing her to resume her same job and also being superstitious.
+A section of public even criticized the airline for not allowing her to resume her same job and also being superstitious.

-However, I personally feel that the fact that she had suffered from Anterograde amnesia must also have been a deciding factor in not allowing her to fly.
-She had no memories of the accident but it was quite possible that any similarity, during the flights, with anything to the accident day, could have triggered her memories and she could have gone into a panic attack immediately.
-Her mind didn’t form memories of the complete incident but there must be memories inside till she got the blow.
+However, I personally feel that Anterograde amnesia must also have been a deciding factor in not allowing her to fly.
+Although, she had no memories of the accident but it was quite possible that any similarity, during the flights, with anything to the accident day, could have triggered her memories.
+This could have taken her into a panic attack immediately.
+Her mind didn’t form memories of the complete incident but there must be some memories of that incident, before she got the blow.

 She became a celebrity in Yugoslavia and was deemed a national hero.
-However, later she was fired from service after taking part in anti-government protests.
+However, later the airlines fired her from services for taking part in anti-government protests.
 She died on 23 December 2016.